 Having scored tickets for the Alcatraz night tour a few weeks ago, we headed to Fisherman’s Wharf and the piers in the afternoon.
 We had a whole Dungeness Crab at Pier Market Restaurant on Pier 39.
 A messy, but delicious feast.

 On the island, a host escorted us to the start of the cell house audio tour.
 She told us some stories about the island along the way.
-For example kids living on Alcatraz could bring over friends from school for the night, which made them really popular among their classmates.
-The audio tour took 45 minutes and told really interesting stories about life in Alcatraz, the Battle of Alcatraz and the Escape from Alcatraz.
+For example kids living onthe island could bring over friends from school for the night, which made them really popular among their classmates.
+The audio tour took 45 minutes and told really interesting stories about life in prison, the Battle of Alcatraz and the Escape from Alcatraz.

-Inmates who disobeyd the rules of Alcatraz were sent to D block and locked away in complete darkness.
+Inmates who disobeyd the rules were sent to D block and locked away in complete darkness.